Chirag-ahir/JAVA-All-Basic/README.md

 >Data encapsulation<br>
 >Maintenance

-What is Object Cloning ?<br>
-An ability to create an object completely similar to an existing object is known as Object Cloning.

- What is the difference between Shallow copy and Deep cloning?<br>
+What is cloning and types of cloning ?<br>
-  In Shallow copy, a copy of the original object is stored and only the reference address is finally copied.
-In Deep copy, the copy of the original object and the repetitive copies both are stored.

-  What is Shallow cloning?<br>
-when the cloning process is done by invoking the clone() method it is called Shallow Cloning.
-It is the default cloning process in Java where a shallow copy of the original object will be created with exact field.

-  What is Deep cloning?<br>
-   when the cloning process is done by implementing the Cloneable interface it is called Deep Cloning.
-In this type of cloning, an exact copy of all the fields of the original object will be created.
+  cloning is the process of creating a copy of an object.
+There are two types of cloning: deep cloning and shallow cloning.<br>

+Shallow cloning creates a new object that shares the same fields as the original object.
+In other words, the new object is a shallow copy of the original object.
+This means that changes made to the fields of the new object will also be reflected in the original object, and vice versa.
+Shallow cloning can be done by calling the clone() method on the original object.<br>

+Deep cloning, on the other hand, creates a new object with all of the fields of the original object, but the fields themselves are also cloned.
+This means that the new object is completely independent of the original object, and changes made to the fields of the new object will not affect the original object.
+Deep cloning is more complex than shallow cloning and requires more code to implement.<br>

 What is Wrapper classes in Java ?<br>
 In Java when you declare primitive datatype then Wrapper classes are responsible for converting them into objects.